ArielLevovich/CPP_EX2_24/README.md

 ### Ariel Levovich - 326535242

 #### Overview
-The `Graph` class encapsulates the functionality for representing and manipulating both directed and undirected graphs using adjacency matrices.
+The `Graph` class encapsulates functionality for representing and manipulating both directed and undirected graphs using adjacency matrices.
 It includes a comprehensive set of member functions for graph manipulation, along with overloaded operators that enhance ease of use and intuitive interaction with graph data.

 #### Key Features
 - **Graph Representation**: Utilizes adjacency matrices to store graph data, supporting both directed and undirected graph types.